Quick Summary

 Natural Vs Synthetic Folic Acid

-In its natural form, found commonly in fruits and veggies, this vitamin is known as ‘folate’.
+In its natural form, found commonly in fruits and vegetables, this vitamin is known as ‘folate’.
 Synthetic forms added to fortified foods and supplements are known as ‘folic acid’.

-These two forms are utilised in distinct processes within the body, including cell growth and DNA synthesis.
+These two forms are used in the body in different ways, including supporting cell growth and DNA production.

 Why Does Folic Acid Matter to Hair?